-Due to the Python2/Python3 ambiguity (some scripts are compatible between both versions and some are not), a method to choose between the correct interpreter for each script is necessary.
+Due to the possibility of having more than one Python interpreter (different versions, venvs for different modules, etc.), a method to choose the correct interpreter for each script is necessary.
 Giving the version of the interpreter to be used via shebang lines in the beginning of the Python script solves the issue.

-Since Windows does not allow shebang lines to choose between which Python version to use, the solution is to use a launcher for aiding in the location and execution of different Python versions, allowing the scripts to indicate a preference for a specific Python version.
+Since Windows does not allow shebang lines to choose between which Python version to use, the solution is to use a launcher13 for aiding in the location and execution of different Python versions, allowing the scripts to indicate a preference for a specific Python version.